nelsondev19/defi-property/README.md

 - Navbar updated to use Wallet Address Component
 - Removed unused imports in all React app
 - Added JSDoc comments to new Hooks and components
+- Button to change network
+- Example to deploy smart contract